 It had a good score for First Input Delay (92% green).

-But it had amber scores for First Contentful Paint, Largest Contentful Paint and Cumlative Layout Shift.
+But it had amber scores for First Contentful Paint, Largest Contentful Paint and Cumulative Layout Shift.

 Amber’s not bad.
-But there’s still room for improvement on the speed clearly.
+But there’s clearly still room for improvement on the speed.

 Ghostery - 13 trackers